Adv-R-Programming/Adv-R-Reader/content/class_worksheets/02_git/_index.en.md

 ![][8]

 This will take us to the screen to create a new repo.
 Enter "git_worksheet" under *Repository name* and then scroll to the bottom of the page and click "Create repository."
 You will now see a page called "Quick Setup."
-Look at the second box that says "...or push an existing repository from the command line."
+At the top of this page, make sure you select the "SSH" option.
+The HTTPS will work, but later you wil have to use your username and password to log in every time you want to push or pull.

 ![][9]

+Next, look at the second box that says "...or push an existing repository from the command line."

+![][10]

 We are going to use these commands to link our local repo with the one on Github.
 In R Studio, look at the lower left console pane, and click on the "Terminal" tab.
 Enter the three lines of code from Github into the terminal one by one.
 They should look like this (**but use the ones from Github, not these!**):